Ashley Eastham: Cheltenham Town loan move

 On 26 November 2009, Eastham joined League Two side Cheltenham Town on an initial one-month loan deal until 2 January 2010.
 Blackpool manager Ian Holloway said of the move: "This is a great move for Ash.
 It is another step up for him, he did extremely well when he went to Hyde at the start of the season and this will be another challenge for him both on and off the field."
 The Robins caretaker manager John Schofield said: "It's great to have a bright young prospect from a Championship club made available to us.
 Hopefully we can offer him some first team experience for the next stage of his development as a player."
 Five days later he was an unused substitute in a 0–3 defeat to Torquay United at Plainmoor.
 His debut came on 5 December in a 2–2 draw with Northampton Town at Whaddon Road.

 After four appearances, Eastham signed a one-month extension to the loan deal on 31 December.
-He made a total of five appearances for the Robins, then on 7 January 2010 was recalled by Blackpool from his loan spell to cover for suspensions.
+He made five appearances for the Robins, then on 7 January 2010 was recalled by Blackpool from his loan spell to cover for suspensions.
 He was included in the Blackpool squad that travelled to South Wales to take on Cardiff City on 9 January, and was an unused substitute in the game.
 On 15 January he returned to Cheltenham Town, on loan until the end of the season.
 Two days later he was sent off after receiving two yellow cards in a 0–0 draw with Grimsby Town at Blundell Park.
 He received a one-game suspension, missing the next game, a 1–4 home defeat to League Two leaders Rochdale.
 Following his performance in the 2–0 home win over Morecambe on 20 February 2010, he was named in the League Two "Team of the Week".